MakeSchool-Tutorials/Doodler-Cpp/P5-Make-it-Multiplayer/content.md

 >
 	static SceneManager* getInstance();

-In Cocos2d-x, whenever interacting with a singleton, you get the one instance of it with the `getInstance()` method.
+In Cocos2d-x, whenever interacting with a singleton, you can retrieve the single instance with the `getInstance()` method.
 We will respect that style and do the same.

 > [action]
 >